 Why you should mind the gap when using stops

-What are stop-loss and limit orders?
+What are Stop Loss and Take Profit orders?

-To recap: a stop-loss order allows you to close a position automatically when it hits a certain price, thus preventing you from suffering further losses.
+To recap: a Stop Loss order allows you to close a position automatically when it hits a certain price, thus preventing you from suffering further losses.

-Limit orders also allow you to close a trade when it hits a certain level, but this time they are used to secure a profit.
+Take Profit orders also allow you to close a trade when it hits a certain level, but this time they are used to secure a profit.

-How are stop-loss orders subject to gapping and slippage?
+How are Stop Loss orders subject to gapping and slippage?

 Financial markets can be volatile.
 Changes are not always methodical, moving point-by-point at a moderate pace.
 Sometimes, massive gains or drops will occur within seconds, often in response to unexpected company news or global events.